This really “IS” the Dawning of the Age of Aquarius

 From what I have researched the Moon Landing could very WELL have been a decoy of smoke and mirrors when considering the prominent positioning of Lilith, the asteroid which influences such deceptive things as dirty tricks in America’s chart for that particular day .
 Regardless if that should be the actual case or not, it doesn’t alter the perception that a new marker of growth and progress had begun for Mankind at large back on that summer’s day in 1969 .

 Aquarius is the futuristic sign that actually believes in the possibility of Utopia, a state of living where everyone is treated equally.
-Real or staged, I personally view the Moon Landing as a real and for true Utopian moment in time where the residents of this planet all looked towards the future and beyond in mass tandem as if one egalitarian whole.
+Real or staged, I personally view the Moon Landing as a real and for true Utopian moment in time where the residents of this planet all looked in unison together towards the future and beyond in mass tandem as if one egalitarian whole.

 The sign of the Water Bearer takes the “fairness and truth” of the Air sign’s essence which preceeds it, Libra and applies those archetypal themes by speaking/treating/dealing with every strata and walk of life within society equally the same.
 Interestingly enough, the first words supposedly uttered from the Moon were undeniably Aquarian in essence when Neil Armstrong made his historic statement of global equalization: